mkienzle/NSW-sea-garfish-stock-assessment/README.md

 ## Introduction

-This repository provides data, methods, scripts and results used to estimate the status of the sea garfish fishery in New South Wales (Australia).
+This repository provides data, methods and results used to estimate the status of the sea garfish fishery in New South Wales (Australia).
 This stock assessment was originally developed using a maximum likelihood approach ([Broadhurst et al., 2018](https://doi.org/10.1016/j.fishres.2017.10.016)) and later expanded with a Bayesian approach (([Kienzle et al., 2021](https://doi.org/10.1016/j.fishres.2021.106066))).
 Nowadays, the Bayesian approach is regarded as providing a more complete picture of the parameter estimates as well as quantities of interest to manage this fishery.

 ## Data